sanghee911/docker/presentation/presentation.md

 # Docker overview

 #### The Docker platform

 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
 The isolation and security allow you to run many containers simultaneously on a given host.
-Containers are lightweight because they don’t need the extra load of a hypervisor, but run directly within the host machine’s kernel.
+Containers are lightweight because they don't need the extra load of a hypervisor, but run directly within the host machine's kernel.
 This means you can run more containers on a given hardware combination than if you were using virtual machines.
 You can even run Docker containers within host machines that are actually virtual machines!

 Docker provides tooling and a platform to manage the lifecycle of your containers:

 - Develop your application and its supporting components using containers.
 - The container becomes the unit for distributing and testing your application.
-- When you’re ready, deploy your application into your production environment, as a container or an orchestrated service.
+- When you're ready, deploy your application into your production environment, as a container or an orchestrated service.
 This works the same whether your production environment is a local data center, a cloud provider, or a hybrid of the two.

 #### Docker Engine